HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/howtoc4model.md

 In this article I will explain how to generate an architectural diagram.

 The [UML language](https://plantuml.com) is used to code the diagrams.
-The C4 model is used to structurize the architectural diagrams.
+The C4 model is used to structure the architectural diagrams.

 ## What is the C4 model?